tjjd4/evm-mcp-server/README.md

 ### Required API Keys

-Create a `.env` file in your project root and add the following keys:
+Copy the .env.sample or create a `.env` file in your project root and add the following keys:

 ```env
 # REQUIRED: For transaction history, transfers, and enhanced blockchain data